HelmchenLabSoftware/Cascade/README.md

 >This depends mainly on the **shot noise level** of your dataset.
 If you want to compute how well the chosen model generalizes to unseen data for a given noise level, check out the Github repository and use [the demo script](https://github.com/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Demo_benchmark_model.py) which computes the performance of a given model.
 >
->If you want to get a good idea about the quality of predictions, check out **Figures 3 and 4** in the [preprint](https://www.biorxiv.org/content/10.1101/2020.08.31.272450v1), as well as the corresponding supplementary figures.
+>To get a good idea about the quality of predictions to unseen data, check out **Figure 3** and the associated discussion in the [paper](https://www.nature.com/articles/s41593-021-00895-5).

 #### Why is the output of the algorithm a probability, why not discrete spikes?

 >Good question!
 We think that providing spike times instead of spike rates or spiking probabilities is misleading, since it suggests a false precision and certainty of the spiking estimates.
-In addition, we found (**Fig. S11** in the [preprint](https://www.biorxiv.org/content/10.1101/2020.08.31.272450v1)) that single-spike precision could not achieved with any of the ground truth datasets.
+In addition, we found (**Fig. S7** in the [paper](https://www.nature.com/articles/s41593-021-00895-5)) that single-spike precision could not achieved with any of the ground truth datasets.
 >
 >However, for some cases, discrete spikes still might be a good approach.
 We provide a Python function that converts the spiking probability into the most likely underlying discrete spikes (**[demo](https://github.com/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Demo_discrete_spikes.py)** on Github).